 Implementation: Our Pedagogy in Teaching Reading Skills

-The teaching of reading is one of the most important aspects of our provision for the children at South View.
+The teaching of reading is one of the most important aspects of our provision for children at South View.
 We understand that being able to read supports children in their ability to learn and develop in all other areas of the curriculum and is a fundamental skill for life.

 Across each term, children will be exposed to non-fiction, poetry or plays and fiction.
-The texts chosen will be of a reading level beyond that which the child could independently read, so they are being introduced to vocabulary, sentence and text construction which will stretch and challenge them as readers whilst being supported by the teacher.
+The texts chosen will be of a reading level beyond that which the child can independently read, so they are being introduced to vocabulary, sentence and text construction which will stretch and challenge them as readers whilst being supported by the teacher.

-As a result of our high-quality curriculum design for reading, children make at least good progress in Reading from their starting point.
+As a result of our high-quality curriculum design for reading, children make at least good progress in reading from their starting point.

-However, as we believe that reading is key to all learning, the impact of our reading curriculum goes beyond the result of statutory assessments.
+However, as we believe that reading is key to all learning, the impact of our Reading Curriculum goes beyond the result of statutory assessments.

-The impact of our Reading curriculum ensures children have the opportunity to enter the wide and varied magical worlds that reading opens up to them.
-As they develop their own interest in books, a deep love of literature across a range of genres cultures and styles is enhanced.
+The impact of our Reading Curriculum ensures children have the opportunity to enter the wide and varied magical worlds that reading opens up to them.
+As they develop their own interest in books, a deep love of literature across a range of genres, cultures and styles is enhanced.